-Similarly, Brightfield Group’s researchers predicted in its 2017 report, Canada and International Cannabis Markets, that despite growth trends in international marijuana markets (12 countries are expected to have viable medical marijuana markets by 2021 and six are expected to have viable recreational markets by then), the United States will continue to dominate global marijuana sales in the future.
+Similarly, Brightfield Group’s researchers predicted in its 2017 report, Canada and International Cannabis Markets, that despite growth trends in international marijuana markets and more countries legalizing cannabis, the United States will continue to dominate global marijuana sales well into the future.

-In November 2017, I spoke with Bethany Gomez, Director of Research for Brightfield Group, to learn more about the barriers international investors should understand before they venture into international cannabis markets, and her comments are as relevant now as they were then.
+I spoke with Bethany Gomez, Director of Research for Brightfield Group, in November 2017 to learn more about the barriers investors should understand before they venture into international cannabis markets, and her comments are as relevant now as they were then.
 Here’s what she had to say:

 Cannabiz Media: What are the key differences between the U.S. marijuana market and international marijuana markets, particularly Canada?
 What are the biggest barriers for businesses that want to enter the marijuana industry in countries other than the U.S.?

 Bethany Gomez: The biggest differences are that outside of the U.S., product types are extremely limited, and outside of North America, patient and other user access is much more limited.
 Edibles are nearly nonexistent outside of the U.S., and oils, tinctures and CBD dominant products are much more common (whereas in the U.S. they make up only a small percentage of the overall market).
-In Canada, the recreational market will not allow for edibles until 2019, and while international markets are opening up medical programs, acceptance of edibles is rare, which is certainly a barrier to entry for companies with this focus in the immediate term.
+While international markets are opening up medical programs, acceptance of edibles is rare, which is certainly a barrier to entry for companies with this focus in the immediate term.